gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Her stone fell short,
 but Gumption already had two more in his paws.
 One!
 He missed.
 Two!
-The second stone clanked off its casing. just as half a dozen more bots roared into the square.
+The second stone clanked off the bot's casing just as half a dozen more bots roared into the square.

 Special Leaf used a word Maddy was sure she wasn't supposed to know.
-She felt a pressure wave roll over her as he *pushed* with his mind.
+She felt a pressure wave roll over her as he *pushed* with the Maker tech on his arms.
 The smallest of the new arrivals flew backward through the air and hit the front of a building with a crash.

-The old tortoise punched the air, one two three.
+The old tortoise punched the air again, one two three.
 Cobblestones flung themselves at the raiders, leaving divots in the ground for them to trip over.
 A bot that looked like a trash can with arms and a single wheel